FarLeftLane/A2C_DVI-Firmware/README.md

+# NOT READY FOR USE

+# A2C_DVI Firmware: Digital Video for Apple IIc Computer

+This is an experiment to see if the A2DVI card (v2.0) can be adapted to the Apple IIc, which doesn't have slots.

 # A2DVI Firmware: Digital Video for Apple II Computers

 This is a firmware project for a digital DVI/HDMI video card for Apple II.